fuzzymango/sharedShelves/README.md

 ## Installation Instructions
 1. Create a folder inside Dropbox and place your tools inside.
 2. Download the "SharedShelves.py" file and place it in your .nuke directory.
-3. Copy the contents from "menu.py" and paste them in your menu.py file located in your .nuke directory.
+3. Copy the contents from "menu.py" and paste it in your menu.py file located in your .nuke directory.
 4. Edit the parameters in the SharedShelves() method with your unique Dropbox information (see below)
 ```commandline
 from SharedShelves import SharedShelves